jgeumlek/MoltenGamepad/documentation/socket.md

 Currently there are only two streams a client can listen to:

-* "slot" : events occur when an input source is added to or removed from an output slot.
+* "slot" : events occur when an input source is added to or removed from an output slot, or a slot opens and closes
 * "plug" : events occur when an input source is added or removed.

 # Server Responses